ferrous-systems/rust-training/training-slides/src/cpp-cheatsheet.md

 In C++, these were already good to adhere to, in Rust they are mandatory - a safe Rust program will not compile otherwise.

+### Copy trait

+The `Copy` trait changes Rust's default semantics back.

+If a type implements `Copy`, it does not use move semantics, but copy semantics for assignment, passing by value, etc.
+`Copy` types behave very closely to the C++ defaults, but without the ability to be moved (i.e. similar to pre-C++11).

+`Copy` is usually only used for plain-old-data types that are cheap to copy.

 ### RAII and Drop